 P. Scott Brown is professor of Art History and interim dean of the Dean of the Hicks Honors College at UNF.

-Charles Closmann is associate professor of History at UNF.
+Charles Closmann is an associate professor of History at UNF.

 Laura Heffernan is professor of English and one of the founding directors of the Digital Humanities Institute at UNF.
 Her research focuses on literary and archival histories of the late nineteenth and twentieth centuries.
 She is co-author, with Rachel Sagner Buurma, of The Teaching Archive: A New History for Literary Study (University of Chicago Press, 2021), an award-winning disciplinary history of English that draws on archival evidence of teaching practice gathered from dozens of university and college archives in the US and the UK.
 At UNF, Dr. Heffernan has helped to elevate the study of local history by establishing curriculum and training for UNF students to learn archival processing and complete internships with local historical societies and museums.
 In 2021, along with UNF colleagues Dr. Tru Leverette-Hall and Dr. Clayton McCarl, Dr. Heffernan secured funding from the National Endowment of the Humanities to complete the Viola Muse Digital Edition.
 She is currently at work on a book about Muse and the other men and women who formed the Negro Writers Unit of the Florida Federal Writers project (1936-40) here in Jacksonville.